Numbers 34 – The Boundaries of the Land, Men Chosen to Portion the Land

 1. (1-2) Introduction.

 a.
-This is the land that shall fall to you: God was about to describe the borders of the Promised Land to Moses and the children of Israel.
-Though the lands on the eastern side of the Jordan River belonged to Israel (and two and one-half tribes settled on the eastern lands), those lands were not considered to be the “Promised Land” – that is, Canaan.
+This is the land that shall fall to you: Numbers 34 describes to Moses and the children of Israel the borders of the land of Canaan.
+Though the lands on the eastern side of the Jordan River belonged to Israel, those lands were not considered to be Canaan.

 b.
-As an inheritance: Israel was going to have to take control of the Promised Land by conquest; they would have to drive out the Canaanites to take possession.
-Yet, they should never consider that the land was given to them because they earned it.
+As an inheritance: Israel had to take control of the land of Canaan by conquest; they would have to drive out the inhabitants to take possession.
+Yet, they should never believe that the land was given to them because they earned it.
 It was given to them by God as an inheritance.
 Inheritances are freely given, not earned.

 Your southern border shall be from the Wilderness of Zin along the border of Edom; then your southern border shall extend eastward to the end of the Salt Sea; your border shall turn from the southern side of the Ascent of Akrabbim, continue to Zin, and be on the south of Kadesh Barnea; then it shall go on to Hazar Addar, and continue to Azmon; the border shall turn from Azmon to the Brook of Egypt, and it shall end at the Sea.

 a.
 The Ascent of Akrabbim: This place, “Scorpion Pass,” is also mentioned in Joshua 15:3 and Judges 1:36.
 It was likely a well-known landmark of the desert.

 i.
 “The southern border passed just south of the famous ‘Scorpion Pass,’ a winding road from the Nahal Zin basin into the Negeb south of Mampsis, that continued to be known by that name through the Roman period and is so even until today.”
 (Cole)

 b.
 To the Brook of Egypt: A few different small streams have been proposed as marking this portion of the southern boundary.
 A few have suggested that this describes some branch of the Nile.